 Then there’s the disappearing white figure at the front door.
 The front door is the boundary between public and private life.
 Outside is your public life; inside is your private life.
 Notice the dreamer’s reaction at being pestered.
 Also notice that the figure is indistinct, not a specific person or type of person.
 They’re clues.
 How do they all fit together to tell a story?

 - Pestered by an indistinct figure

-Notice how the front door connects with the white figure and his reaction to being pestered by it.
+Notice how the front door connects in the story with the white figure and his angry reaction to being pestered by it.
 The dots connect.
 Otherwise, the figure could represent anything.
 But when understood as related to privacy, the meaning is clear.
 He’s annoyed by intrusions into his life.
-Or, more specifically, by being unable to control or prevent those intrusions, even when they involve loved ones and friends.
+Or more specifically, by being unable to control or prevent those intrusions, even when they involve loved ones and friends.

 We know this for sure because:

 - 6. His grandfather.

 The dreamer associates his grandfather with “reclusive” and “private.”

 His grandfather taking him to his new home makes sense once you understand what it symbolizes.
 The dreamer is becoming more like his grandfather.
 They prefer to be alone and able to protect their privacy.